How to install and configure SnapRAID on Ubuntu Server

 Traditional RAID systems operate at the system level and so you need to format your drives to implement your chosen RAID system.
 This can be irritating especially if you've already filled up your drives with data.
 Furthermore, if you experience multiple concurrent drive failures over and above the RAID tolerance level you've implemented then you lose ALL the data in the RAID Array, not just the data on the failed drives.

 In my search for a suitable RAID system to implement on my server I came across SnapRAID.
 SnapRAID is a RAID system that sits on top of your existing file system.
 This means you can implement SnapRAID without having to reformat your drives.
-Furthermore, the drives you want to protect with SnapRAID do not have to all be the same physical size as each other.
+Furthermore, the drives you want to protect with SnapRAID do not all have to have the same storage capacity as each other.

 SnapRAID is what is called a snapshot RAID system.
 Many, if not most, RAID systems operate in real-time whereby the parity information used to re-construct your data is updated as soon as you make any changes to that data.
 This means that the Array is always up to date and all data can be re-constructed from parity if required.
 A snapshot RAID system on the other hand operates very differently.
 Any changes you make to your data are not reflected in parity until you manually force a re-synch of the Array.
 It follows that until such time as the Array has been re-synched then any changed data is at risk since it cannot be re-constructed from parity.
 Once the Array has been re-synced then all data in the Array is once again protected.